Theme Factory Docs

 This opens your browser to authorize Theme Factory with your Figma account.
 Tokens auto-refresh — no manual renewal needed.

-- Install the Theme Factory app — Open the Theme Factory install link in your browser and follow the prompts to install the custom app on your store.
+- Install the Theme Factory app — Open the Theme Factory install link in your browser and follow the prompts to install the app on your store.

 First Run